 If you run a site and want to spring this on your unsuspecting guests, simply copy and paste the following code.

 Word of warning, CRAPCHA doesn’t actually validate anything.
-In fact, it’s very likely drive away users, and will cause mixed content warnings on HTTPS.
 On the other hand, it’s fun.

 You can check out CRAPCHA’s source on Github.